zavavan/nerre-llama-aeco/README.md

 Peak active CUDA memory was 69 GB
 Cuda Malloc retires : 0
-CPU Total Peak Memory consumed during the train (max): 3 GB Epoch 1: train_perplexity=nan, train_epoch_loss=nan, epcoh time 4646.195265960996s ^MTraining Epoch1:   0%|^[[34m          ^[[0m| 0/549 [00:00<?, ?it/s]^MTraining Epoch1:   0%|^[[34m          ^[[0m| 1/549 [00:08<1:18:12,  8.56s/it]^MTraining Epoch1:   0%|^[[34m          ^[[0m| 2/549 [00:17<1:17:50,  8.54s/it]
+CPU Total Peak Memory consumed during the train (max): 3 GB we are about to save the PEFT modules
+Epoch 1: train_perplexity=nan, train_epoch_loss=nan, epcoh time 4645.600262174994s
+^MTraining Epoch1:   0%|^[[34m          ^[[0m| 0/549 [00:00<?, ?it/s]^MTraining Epoch1:   0%|^[[34m          ^[[0m| 1/549 [00:08<1:18:12,  8.56s/it]^MTraining Epoch1:   0%|^[[34m          ^[[0m| 2/549 [00:17<1:17:50,  8.54s/it]
 ...
+ step 548 is completed and loss is 1.1665274541883264e-05 Max CUDA memory allocated was 69 GB
+Max CUDA memory reserved was 71 GB
+Peak active CUDA memory was 69 GB
+Cuda Malloc retires : 0
+CPU Total Peak Memory consumed during the train (max): 4 GB we are about to save the PEFT modules
+Epoch 4: train_perplexity=nan, train_epoch_loss=nan, epcoh time 4672.84168598699s
+Key: avg_train_prep, Value: nan
+Key: avg_train_loss, Value: nan
+Key: avg_epoch_time, Value: 4657.60782927875
+Key: avg_checkpoint_time, Value: 0
 ```
-Please note that to the output_dir, LoRA weights of each epoch will be saved, you can modify [llama_finetuning.py](llama_finetuning.py) to change such setting, for instance to save only the last epoch.
+Please note that to the output_dir, LoRA weights of each epoch will be saved, you can modify [train_utils.py](utils/train_utils.py) to change such setting, for instance to save only the last epoch.

 # Inference using fine-tuned Llama-2-70B (8-bit) on a single GPU